 Sandra Academy is accredited/licensed/authorized by the following state and national agencies to offer approved programs.
-The National Accrediting Commission of Career Arts & Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for career schools.
+The National Accrediting Commission of Career Arts & Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for postsecondary schools and departments of cosmetology arts and sciences, and massage therapy.
 Sandra Academy is also licensed by the State of Tennessee and is approved for Title IV funding through the United States Department of Education.
 Further, Sandra Academy is authorized by Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation of minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.